jac459/meta-kodi/README.md

 10) Important!!
 Changes in flows aren't active directly, but only AFTER deploying the flow.
 Node-RED GUI tells you that you've got changes pending when the "Deploy"button at the right top-corner is highlighted red.
 Click the button and Node-RED will try to deploy the changes.

-Now the flow is created and will be configured through discovery, we can add the Kodi-driver to the Brain through the METAdriver.
+# Now the flow is created and will be configured through discovery, we can add the Kodi-driver to the Brain through the METAdriver.
 This process is very simple:
 11) On the NEEO-remote, select the META-device, go to settings and select Library.
 Scroll through the list and select Kodi, then click on activate.
 This will enable the Kodi-driver.
 12) Now use the normal NEEO-commands to create you Kodi-device with the Kodi driver we've just activated.
 Don't forget to "Unhide the recipe" and give it a nice name, with the shortcuts you want to use for Kodi.

-If you want to make changes to the NEEO-buttons in this driver, you can use the file Kodi-json and activate this via the user activation folder.
+## If you want to make changes to the NEEO-buttons in this driver, you can use the file Kodi-json and activate this via the user activation folder.

-Supported buttons and functions
+## Supported buttons and functions

 This is the second release of Kodi-driver.
 It contains all you normally need to control a Kodi player.
 The second release adds discovery of Kodi devices, so no IP-configuration is required anymore
 The following Buttons are defined and mapped to functions in Node-RED:
-- "POWER OFF"; will shutdown the system where Kodi-player is running
+- "POWER OFF"; will shutdown the system where Kodi-player is running (it actually starts the shitdown dialog, that allows shutdown)
 - "VOLUME UP" & "VOLUME DOWN"
 - "CURSOR UP", DOWN, LEFT & RIGHT"; navigating the cursor
 - "PAGE UP & DOWN"; navigating an entire page